 Brian MacHarg is the Director of Academic Civic Engagement.
 He works with ASU faculty to support the integration of service-learning and other forms of experiential education into the curriculum.
 He teaches classes on service and civil discourse and has taught numerous courses abroad.
 His PhD is in Education from Barry University in Miami, Florida.

-Mallory Sadler serves as Executive Assistant to the Associate Vice Chancellor for International Education.
-She holds a Bachelors Degree in Political Science from the University of Georgia and is currently pursuing a M.A. in Higher Education from Appalachian State University.
-She acts as logistics coordinator for the Teaching Excellence and Acheivement and Mandela Washington Fellowship Programs at Appalachian.
+Michelle Hair serves as Office Manager for International Education.
+She holds a Bachelors Degree in English from Rollins College.
+Michelle acts as Budget Coordinator for the Fulbright Teaching Excellence and Achievement and Mandela Washington Fellowship Programs at Appalachian.